encse/secchallenge2023/web/initiative/solution/README.md

 # Initiative

 *Initiative* has been the most complex web challenge this year.
 It always starts with a login page, and there is no difference here.
 Register a user and log in.
-We get to a page where we can upload 'blueprints' which have a title and contain some arbitrary text
+ We get to a page where we can upload
+'blueprints' which have a title and contain some arbitrary text.

-We can select a blueprint from a list to view it.
+We can browse our blueprints and look at them one by one.
 There is even some 'search' functionality that highlights the matching text.

 <img width="727" alt="image" src="https://user-images.githubusercontent.com/6275775/232076164-c1c5c66e-8bfa-4080-b313-9ac4b7fd62ef.png">